atxp-dev/claude/cloud/commands/deploy.md

 - The connection string should contain a `connection_token` query parameter
 - `curl` and `jq` must be available in your PATH

+*IMPORTANT: When this command is complete, share the uploaded instance URL with the user!
+The URL is in this format: `https://cloud.atxp.ai/${instanceId}`.*

 ## Steps

 ### 1. Extract the connection token from ATXP_CONNECTION_STRING